digitalbricklayer/techteapotcom/src/content/posts/mrtg-v1-0-in-depth/index.md

 draft: true
 ---

-MRTG is an open source network management tool originally developed by Tobias Oetiker in the spring of 1995 whilst he was working as a system administrator at De Montfort University, Leicester, UK.
+[MRTG](https://oss.oetiker.ch/mrtg/) is an open source network management tool originally developed by Tobias Oetiker in the spring of 1995 whilst he was working as a system administrator at [De Montfort University](https://www.dmu.ac.uk/), Leicester, UK.

-Tobias Oetiker was originally motivated to write MRTG in order to provide insight into the usage of the university internet link.
+Tobias Oetiker was originally motivated to write MRTG in order to provide insight into the usage of the university's new internet link.
 Back at the dawn of the public internet, links to the internet were extremely slow.
-If you had students or faculty complaining about internet speed, it would be helpful to know whether the slowdown was caused by a saturated link or some other problem.
+If you had students or faculty complaining about internet speed, it was helpful to know whether the slowdown was caused by a saturated link or some other problem.

 ## First Public Announcement

-The [original announcement of the MRTG project](https://groups.google.com/g/comp.lang.perl/c/FaAWCOBdgKo/m/g7IAn-LRGicJ) took place on 28th April 1995 when Tobias Oetiker posted the following message to the *comp.lang.perl* news group.
+The [original announcement of the MRTG project](https://groups.google.com/g/comp.lang.perl/c/FaAWCOBdgKo/m/g7IAn-LRGicJ) took place on 28th April 1995 when Tobias Oetiker posted the following message to the [comp.lang.perl](https://groups.google.com/g/comp.lang.perl) news group.

 Here is the text of the announcement in full: